 Pamela Munster, MD

-Dr. Munster, herself a cancer survivor, is Professor of Medical Oncology at the University of California at San Francisco.
+Dr. Munster, herself a cancer survivor, is Professor of Medical Oncology at the UCSF.
 She is the Director of the UCSF Early Phase Clinical Trials Unit; Co-Leader of the UCSF Center for BRCA Research; and Leader of the UCSF Experimental Therapeutics Program.

 M. Sean Grady, MD

 Dr. Grady is a Board Certified neurosurgeon and the Charles Harrison Frazier Professor and Chairman of Neurosurgery at the University of Pennsylvania Perelman School of Medicine.
 He is the author of over 150 peer reviewed papers and 5 patents and a Co-Founder of the medical device company, Stereotaxis, Inc.

 Manish Aghi, MD, PhD

 Dr. Aghi is a Board Certified neurosurgeon and Professor of Neurological Surgery at the UCSF.
 He received his dual degrees and trained in neurosurgery at Harvard Medical School.
 Dr. Aghi leads a NIH-funded laboratory focused on glioblastoma at the UCSF Brain Tumor Research Center.